-The Project consists of approximately 20.0 miles of multi-diameter pipeline, associated pipeline support facilities, six new metering and regulating (M&R) stations, and a minor modification at one existing compressor station.
+The Project consists of approximately 20.3 miles of multi-diameter pipeline, associated pipeline support facilities, and six new metering and regulating (M&R) stations.
 The proposed facilities are located in New Jersey, New York, and Connecticut.
 The new and replacement portions of the pipeline for the Project facilities are located in a region that was heavily industrialized in the early and middle twentieth century with petroleum refining and storage facilities, railyards, and shipyards.
 The area for the pipeline facilities continues to be dominated by industrial and commercial facilities.